ahmed7elmi/get-rusty/README.md

-# get-rusty
-Get Rusty...
-Get Schwifty... ;)
+# Get Rusty.
+Get Schwifty.

-Let's have fun learning Rust.
+This repo is all about having fun learning Rust.
+Let's get rusty, lets get schwifty ;)